SK-POC/WebAppProj/README.md

-This application demonstrates how to use the Cloudant NoSQL DB service, with the 'Liberty for Java™' runtime on IBM Bluemix Cloud.
+﻿This application demonstrates how to use the Cloudant NoSQL DB service, with the 'Liberty for Java™' runtime on IBM Bluemix Cloud.